-ERinlet = emission rate of VOC determined at the inlet of the wet rotoclone, lb/hr.

-ERoutlet = emission rate of VOC determined at the outlet of the wet rotoclone, lb/hr.
+- ERinlet = emission rate of VOC determined at the inlet of the wet rotoclone, lb/hr as propane. - ERoutlet = emission rate of VOC determined at the outlet of the wet rotoclone, lb/hr as propane.

-The DE was calculated as follows:
+The DE of the catalytic oxidizer was calculated as follows: